Stolz/laravel/readme.md

 	./vendor/bin/phpunit --filter testSomething tests/TestClass.php

-Run all test on certain suites only (use `phpunit --list-suites` to see availale suites)
+Run all test on certain suites only (use `phpunit --list-suites` to see available suites)

 	./vendor/bin/phpunit --testsuite Unit,Feature